apache/druid/docs/querying/caching.md

 - On Brokers for small production clusters with less than five servers.

-> **Avoid using per-segment cache at the Broker for large production clusters**
->
-> When the Broker cache is enabled (`druid.broker.cache.populateCache` is `true`) and `populateCache` _is not_ `false` in the [query context](../querying/query-context.html), individual Historicals will _not_ merge individual segment-level results, and instead pass these back to the lead Broker.
+Avoid using per-segment cache at the Broker for large production clusters.
+When the Broker cache is enabled (`druid.broker.cache.populateCache` is `true`) and `populateCache` _is not_ `false` in the [query context](../querying/query-context.html), individual Historicals will _not_ merge individual segment-level results, and instead pass these back to the lead Broker.
 The Broker must then carry out a large merge from _all_ segments on its own.

 **Whole-query cache** is available exclusively on Brokers.